DandelionFs/CodeLib/readme.md

 ## PREFACE
-> “Talk is cheap.
-Show me the code.”   --Linus Torvalds
+> Talk is cheap.
+Show me the code.
+> Said By Linus Torvalds

-Hello, I'm a student frome IMU, borned in Inner Mogolia.
-This is a self-using code lib, which displays data(knowledge) and mind i've seen or used.
-I wanna use it lightly everywhere I worked(so other name called blog! \^_\^).Thus, except for little size imgs,  I   shouldn't push any big files to here, such as `mp3`, `mp4`, `xmind`, `word`, `excel`, `ppt`, etc.
+Hello, I'm a student in IMU.
+This is a self-using code lib, which displays data(knowledge) and mind i've seen or used towards code.
+I wanna use it lightly everywhere I worked(so other name called blog! \^_\^).

 So, Here we go !!!

 ## TOC

 To Be Continue...

 ## EXPERIENCE
 - Always write `#` is a good habits, which could play roles in searching function.
 - Don't use phone in a long time once, especially maintain 5 mins/once 5 hours/day, cause phone would waste much of time in interaction.
 In most cases, button is enough and effcient.